coralreefman/bca/README.md

 ## To Do:

+- [x] Replace anaconda with miniconda & venv install manual to readme
+- [x] Add requirements.txt & add pip install instructions (talk about optional / required)
+- [x] Add how to install ffmpeg to readme
+- [x] Check and update LLM tool list (Additional Tools & Deployments)
+- [x] Add section about scraping
-- [ ] Add RAG notebook
+- [ ] Add RAG notebooks
 - [ ] Clean up dev branch
-- [ ] Add requirements.txt & add pip install instructions (talk about optional / required)
 - [ ] Update Planning in bca25 branch
-- [ ] Replace anaconda with miniconda & venv install manual to readme
-- [ ] Add how to install ffmpeg to readme
-- [ ] Check and update LLM tool list (Additional Tools & Deployments)
 - [ ] BringYourOwnData -> Data represented as something else, look at data in different ways (is there a good example?) -> david kreisel? edwin van der heyde ms word as music -> jpeg editing (headers / change numbers / inspect headers / inspect)
 - [ ] Add References to bottom of readme
 - [ ] Add ‘the clock’ movie from 70’s, videogrep, paul sharits, michael snow etc. to video nb